leonardoborges/leonardoborges.com/content/writings/a-tale-of-concurrency-partitioning-data-between-processes.md

 +++
-date = "2011-06-19"
-slug = "2011/06/19/a-tale-of-concurrency-partitioning-data-between-processes"
+title = "A Tale Of Concurrency: Partitioning Data Between Processes" date = "2011-06-19" slug = "2011/06/19/a-tale-of-concurrency-partitioning-data-between-processes"
 excerpt = "So I had just finished writing this feature.
 I was confident it'd work - after all I had a good level of tests around it.
 It sounded like yet another successful deployment.
 One week in and something starts breaking.
 It was hard to track down but at the end I realised it was caused by having concurrent processes running in parallel..."